Department of Counselor Education

 Website: Department of Counselor Education

-The Department of Counselor Education currently offers a minor in Human Services at the undergraduate level.
-The Human Services minor offers basic understanding of counseling profession and related experiences such as child-centered play, career development, family relationship/communication, and marriages.
+The Department of Counselor Education currently offers an undergraduate minor in Human Services.
+The minor in Human Services is designed to develop skills necessary to work with people in a variety of professional and personal settings.
+This 18-hour minor includes knowledge and experiences for helping professions, service learning, career development, child-centered play, family relationships, communication and wellness counseling.
 Courses in Human Services will help students improve listening and relationship skills, develop insight for helping others, and improve self-awareness.
-The Human Services minor is great choice for those considering counseling-related professions.
+The Human Services minor is great choice for those considering helping professions, including counseling.

 See the current graduate catalog for graduate degrees offered within The Department of Counselor Education.